Anthony Quinton

-Anthony Meredith Quinton, Baron Quinton, FBA (25 March 1925 – 19 June 2010) was an English political and moral philosopher, metaphysician, and materialist philosopher of mind.
+Anthony Meredith Quinton, Baron Quinton (25 March 1925 – 19 June 2010) was an English political and moral philosopher, metaphysician, and materialist philosopher of mind.
 He served as President of Trinity College, Oxford from 1978 to 1987; and as chairman of the board of the British Library from 1985 to 1990.
 He is also remembered as a presenter of the BBC Radio programme Round Britain Quiz.

 Life

 'Tony' Quinton (as he was called by all who knew him) was born at 5 Seaton Road, Gillingham, Kent.
 He was the only son of Surgeon Captain Richard Frith Quinton, Royal Navy (1889–1935) and his wife (Gwenllyan) Letitia (née Jones).

 He was educated at Stowe School then went on a scholarship to Christ Church, Oxford in 1943.
 He read modern history for two terms before joining the RAF as a flying officer and navigator.
 He returned in 1946, obtaining a first-class honours degree in Philosophy, Politics and Economics in 1949.
 An Examination Fellow of All Souls from 1949, he became a Fellow and tutor of New College, Oxford, in 1955.
 He was President of Trinity College, Oxford, from 1978 to 1987.

 Quinton was president of the Aristotelian Society from 1975 to 1976.
 He was chairman of the board of the British Library from 1985 to 1990.
 And he was President of the Royal Institute of Philosophy from 1991 until he stepped down in 2004.

 On 7 February 1983, he was created a life peer as Baron Quinton, of Holywell in the City of Oxford and County of Oxfordshire.
 An admirer of Margaret Thatcher, he sat in the Lords as a Conservative.